Sean-64/Desktop-Configuration/README.md

 ![Screenshot-20220703-170535.png](https://i.postimg.cc/g22PNd8Y/Screenshot-20220703-170535.png)
 A lot of people uses [Nano](https://www.nano-editor.org/) or [Vim](https://www.vim.org/) as there main terminal editor

-I personally use [**Neovim**](https://neovim.io/) that as the advantges of sharing the same keybinds as Vim but with more capabilities due to the number of plugins that we can add.
+I personally use [**Neovim**](https://neovim.io/) that as the advantages of sharing the same keybinds as Vim but with more capabilities due to the number of plugins that we can add.

 Well let's install it !